Search Results

 CPRA

-[…] disclose them in redacted form, under Gov't Code § 6253(a).
-Holme Roberts & Owen LLP is general counsel for the First Amendment Coalition and responds to First Amendment Coalition Hotline inquiries.
+[…] at the FAC's web site at http://firstamendmentcoalition.org/category/resources/access-to-records/.
+Holme Roberts & Owen LLP is general counsel for the First Amendment Coalition and responds to First Amendment Coalition hotline inquiries.
 In responding to these inquiries, we can give general information regarding open government and speech issues but cannot provide specific legal advice or representation.
+Access to Records

 • Asked and Answered